lihbr/lihbr-diapositiv/nuxt-3-modules-and-open-source/slides.md

 ---

-<twemoji-bento-box class="inline" /> &nbsp;Nuxt modules can do pretty much anything.
+<twemoji-bento-box /> &nbsp;Nuxt modules can do pretty much anything.

 <v-click>

 -^

-<twemoji-building-construction class="inline" /> &nbsp;Abtract code from your different projects and share it reliably.
+<twemoji-building-construction /> &nbsp;Abtract code from your different projects and share it reliably.

 </v-click>